 HOME

-On the right side of the Home page, you get information about each of the modules that are active under the current Customer account.
-The charts include data regarding attacks, vulnerabilities, detections, infected/quarantined files, blocked/allowed processes, and quarantined/rejected emails.
-Is it important to know that the information displayed in the charts is considering the selected Timeframe and, by default, the Timeframe stretches 30-days in the past.
+On the right side of the Home page, you get information about each of the products/modules that are active under the current customer account.
+The charts include data regarding attacks, vulnerabilities, detections, infected/quarantined files, blocked/allowed processes, 3rd Party Application vulnerabilities or OS Updates, and quarantined/rejected emails.
+Is it important to know that the information displayed in the charts considers the selected Timeframe and, by default, the Timeframe stretches 30-days in the past.
+The chart order can be switched using drag and drop and the inactive products will be listed at the end of the homepage (by default).
+The order of the products is saved at user account level.
+This means that another user account pertaining to the same customer will see a different order (according to the user's settings).

 On the bottom side of the Home page, you can see the contact information of HEIMDAL Security and the HEIMDAL Dashboard version: